-We are carrying out a pilot trial of the IDEAs intervention in general practices across Ireland.
-It is a 2-year study funded by the Health Research Board (HRB) under the Definitive Interventions and Feasibility Awards (DIFA) scheme.
+Between July 2019 and July 2020 we carried out a pilot trial of the IDEAs intervention in general practices across Ireland.
+This was a 2-year study funded by the Health Research Board (HRB) under the Definitive Interventions and Feasibility Awards (DIFA) scheme.

 What is diabetic retinopathy?